Eclipse-Laboratories-Inc/execution/docs/src/cluster/overview.md

 3. Repeat the previous step recursively until all nodes have all batches.

 Solana rotates leaders at fixed intervals, called _slots_.
 Each leader may only produce entries during its allotted slot.
 The leader therefore timestamps transactions so that validators may lookup the public key of the designated leader.
-The leader then signs the timestamp so that a validator may verify the signature, proving the signer is owner of the designated leader's public key.
+The leader then signs the timestamp so that a validator may verify the signature, proving the signer is the owner of the designated leader's public key.

 Next, transactions are broken into batches so that a node can send transactions to multiple parties without making multiple copies.
 If, for example, the leader needed to send 60 transactions to 6 nodes, it would break that collection of 60 into batches of 10 transactions and send one to each node.
 This allows the leader to put 60 transactions on the wire, not 60 transactions for each node.
 Each node then shares its batch with its peers.
 Once the node has collected all 6 batches, it reconstructs the original set of 60 transactions.